Jennifer Lawson

 KEY LEADERSHIP:

-- Wrote to the White House regarding the Dakota Access Pipeline.
+• Wrote to the White House is support of stopping building of the Dakota Access Pipeline.
 Received a reply from President Obama.

-- Wrote an Op-Ed for the Daytona Beach News Journal about the Dakota Access Pipeline.
+• Wrote an Op-Ed for the Daytona Beach News Journal about the Dakota Access Pipeline.
+Detailed how the history of the railroad is similar to DAPL.
+Editor thought I was cool.

-- Spoke with Jeb Bush regarding at-risk women and children to garner support for needed Florida programs.
+• Spoke with Jeb Bush regarding at-risk women and children to garner support for needed Florida programs.
+Jeb Bush saw me, knew I was right, glanced around the room, and tried to get away from me.

-- Met with Lawton Chiles to discuss the needs of at-risk women and children.
+• Met with Lawton Chiles to discuss the needs of at-risk women and children.
 Was able to get full support of needed Florida programs.
+Lawton Chiles seemed to like me.
+After I graduated high school, he offered me a job in Tallahassee.
+I declined because I had a daughter to raise.
+Besides, I didn’t think one could get at the truth in politics.

 PROFESSIONAL EXPERIENCE: